 Insert narrative where appropriate

 While there are times a longer exchange between characters may be appropriate, it doesn’t work to do this often.
 So think about how the characters are reacting to the dialogue.
-If the reaction is important, you should include it in terms of internal dialogue or action beats.
+If the reaction is important, you can include it in internal dialogue or action beats.

 By blending in action and/or the viewpoint character’s thoughts, you can add more meaning to the scene.